NAFC's PT ADVISORY BOARD

 BE STRONG, 2015 Program Advisor, BE STRONG, 2017 Program Advisor

-Victoria Yeisley, DPT, has been specializing in pelvic floor physical therapy since 2008.
-She completed her Doctor of Physical Therapy at Boston University and currently works with Northwestern Medical Group in Chicago, IL, where she is integrated as a part of the OB-GYN team.
+Victoria Yeisley, PT, DPT, has been specializing in pelvic floor physical therapy since 2008.
+She completed her Doctor of Physical Therapy at Boston University and currently works with Northwestern Medical Group in Chicago, IL, where she is integrated as a part of the OB-GYN team, and with Chicago Physical Therapists, a private practice.
 Victoria’s passion lies in empowering her patients to not only be educated about their pelvic floor, but to gain control over their symptoms.
 She feels extremely lucky to be able to practice her passion every day and hopes to be able to continue to promote pelvic floor muscle awareness for all!

 Lizanne Pastore PT, MA, COMT